roytang/blog/content/post/2023/04/old-photographs/index.md

 I am also attempting to tag/organize the photos as I scan them, by adding info in the filenames.
 The most important ones are dates/years, though I also tag obvious events (birthdays, graduations, etc).
 This means there is some level of detective work involved in trying to deduce when a set of photos were taken.
 Birthday parties are easy due to the candles on the cake (at least when we were younger), for other sets I'm often reduced to looking for context clues in the background or who is present in the photos etc. Asking my parents directly is often a dead end, as they have trouble remembering exactly when a lot of the gatherings took place.

 I am still not sure how to make these scanned photos available to the family at large when the effort is done.
 Currently I am just storing them in OneDrive, and sharing them via a Plex shared library that lets me show them on the TV downstairs.
 Ideally I would have a place to share them with extended family members from all over the world.
 I would like something that is taggable, searchable and filterable and privacy respecting (not Facebook for obvious reasons).
 At the same time it must be easy to use enough for my parents and other older relatives to browse and possibly share the contents to other platforms, preferably without needing to create new accounts of any sort.
-It's something I will have to figure out later on - and I suspect I will be very tempted to just write some kind of software myself!
+It's something I will have to figure out later - and I suspect I will be very tempted to just write some kind of software myself!

 ### Musings